 6-1.
-An advisory council called the Student Activity Advisory Council (S.A.A.C.) will act as liaison and consultant to the County Athletic Director.
+An advisory council called the Student Activity Advisory Council (S.A.A.C.) will act as liaison and consultant to the County Director of Athletics & Extracurricular Activities.
 This council will be activated when needed.

 ARTICLE 7 - EXTRACURRICULAR SUPPLEMENTS